12 Facility Management Technology Trends for 2022

 9. Employee experience apps

 Modern facility management isn’t just about maintaining buildings.
 It’s about managing the changing needs of the workforce.
 As the workforce becomes increasingly distributed and mobile, employees need a quick way to access the people, spaces, and services that allow them to be productive.

 Mobile workplace apps with this capability do more than improve the employee experience, they also collect valuable real-time data that can improve operational efficiency and help business leaders and facility management teams plan ahead.

 For instance, if your workplace has decided to eliminate assigned seating in favor of a more flexible seating model like desk hoteling, your employees will need an easy way to reserve desks.
 As a facility manager, you’ll need to know how many desks are being reserved throughout the week.
 This will help you determine if you truly need more office space or if you can improve space utilization in other ways, such as having employees work from home on alternating days.

 Wearable technology like Fitbits and smartwatches have existed for years and continue to be popular, but you may not think of them as facility management solutions — yet.

 Wearables can help you create a more flexible workplace and improve the employee experience at the same time.

 Employees and workplace leaders alike are already using wearable tech in their daily lives, making them a natural extension of employee experience apps.
 That’s why our Hummingbird employee experience app integrates with the Apple Watch.

 The digital world evolves fast — and facility management software is no exception.
-Over the past few years, we’ve seen plenty of new solutions enter the field and become part of our daily lives.
-And as we move forward, relying on cutting-edge technology will become even more critical to your organization’s success.
+Over the past few years, we’ve seen plenty of new facility management solutions enter the field and become part of our daily lives.
+And as we move forward, relying on modern facilities management technology will become even more critical to your organization’s success.